 Lac du Marcheur Copper-Cobalt Project, Quebec

 The copper-cobalt mineralisation targeted is disseminated sulphides, stockworks (veins and veinlets) and massive sulphides associated with anorthositic gabbro.
-The Company determined that detailed magnetics and electromagnetic surveying would be the best method for detecting sulphides and associated structural targets.

-The next phase of exploration at the Lac du Marcheur Copper-Cobalt Project will include systematic rock chip and soil sampling to field test targets generated from interpretation of the MAG and TDEM imagery and initial field work.
+The next phase of exploration at the Lac du Marcheur Copper-Cobalt Project may include systematic rock chip and soil sampling to field test targets generated from interpretation of the MAG and TDEM imagery and initial field work.

 Figure 4a: Lac du Marcheur TMI Magnetics